How do these services work?

 Supervised consumption services respect an individual’s choices and support equal health and health access for all.
 There has been a lot of research done on the benefits these services offer for communities and people who use substances.
 The four main goals of these services are to:

-- save lives by reducing the number of deaths and drug overdoses
+- save lives and reduce the number of overdoses

-- reduce the spread of infectious diseases, such as HIV and hepatitis C, amongst people who inject drugs
+- reduce the spread of infectious diseases, such as HIV and hepatitis C

-- provide primary health care services, addictions treatment, and social services to people who use drugs create a safer community by reducing substance misuse in public spaces
+- offer primary health care services, addictions treatment, and social services to people who use drugs

 How have supervised consumption services helped other communities?

 In other communities, these services have been shown to:

 - reduce infectious disease such as HIV, hepatitis C

 - increase access to basic health care services such as wound care